A new coupling mechanism between two graphene electron waveguides for ultrafast switching

 These types of electron waveguide switches are expected to have ultrafast operating speed.
-Recent calculations show that the operating frequency of an electron switch device can be up to $0.5\times 10^{12}$ s$^{-1}$ and the maximum coupling energy between the waveguides can be 10 meV \cite{Tsukada1990,Kroemer1989}, which corresponds to a very short coupling length of about 280 nm.
-Despite these encouraging predictions, it has never been realized experimentally at room temperature probably due to the unjustified assumption of long electron mean free path at the interface of AlGaAs/GaAs material at room temperature.
-At room temperature, the electrons will suffer inelastic scattering and the coherent phase of the wave packet can not be maintained.
-Thus, an electron switching waveguide based on AlGaAs/GaAs materials at room temperature may not be practical for which ultra-low temperature (typically below 4K) is required \cite{Alamo1998}.
+Recent calculations show that the operating frequency of such a device is up to $0.5\times 10^{12}$ s$^{-1}$ and the maximum coupling energy between the waveguides is 10 meV \cite{Tsukada1990,Kroemer1989}, which corresponds to a very short coupling length of about 280 nm.
+Despite these encouraging predictions, it has never been realized experimentally at room temperature probably due to the unjustified assumption of long electron mean free path at the interface of AlGaAs/GaAs material at room temperature that the electrons will suffer inelastic scattering and the coherent phase of the wave packet can not be maintained.
+Thus, an electron waveguide based on AlGaAs/GaAs materials at room temperature may not be practical for ultrafast switching application as ultra-low temperature (typically below 4K) is required \cite{Alamo1998}.